cogdog/wp-posts2csv/readme.md

 * names of commenters (would be just what they put in form)
 * filter results by keyword??
 Or is that better done on the analysis side

-## Please Note
-This is my first real plugin!

 ## Installation

 1. Upload `posts2csv` folder to the `/wp-content/plugins/` directory